beef/Platter/README.md

 Simple Bits first, there are some basic static files that get used in all sites.

 ### index.html
-This is where we store our basic layout for a html page.
+This is where we store our basic layout for a HTML page.
 We use a lot of our own conventions, and borrow some from HTML5B et al. You no doubt have your own conventions, so feel free to ignore this as you please.

 ### humans.txt
 I'm not 100% sure why we included this, other than I like the [idea of it](http://humanstxt.org/).
 The Beef standard one is included, so edit / delete as you see fit.